 - clean the dark, green leafy vegetable – kale – and then bake it in the oven on a pizza stone or cookie sheet.

-- at some point during the baking process, spray the kale with Bragg’s Liquid Aminos (which is kind of like a healthier version of soy sauce).
+- at some point during the baking process, spray the kale with Bragg’s Liquid Aminos (a healthier version of soy sauce).

 Add Kale to Your Smoothies